winegui/WineGUI/README.md

 ## CI

-For Contious Integration on the [Gitlab server](https://gitlab.melroy.org), we use our [Dockerfile](Dockerfile) as input for `danger89/gtk3-docker-cmake-ninja` image.
+For continuous integration we use our [Dockerfile](misc/Dockerfile) to create a Docker image.
-This image is hosted on [Dockerhub](https://hub.docker.com/r/danger89/gtk3-docker-cmake-ninja), and managed by [danger89](https://hub.docker.com/u/danger89).
+This image (`danger89/gtk3-docker-cmake-ninja`) is hosted on [Dockerhub](https://hub.docker.com/r/danger89/gtk3-docker-cmake-ninja).

 A helper script can be used: `./scripts/build_and_upload_image.sh`, after successfully identified via `docker login --username=<username>`.